fwpnetwork/annlat/README.md

 ### Options

-There are two types of options now: options for the sentence as single whole and for each word.
+There are two types of options now: options for the sentence as single whole and for each «word».
 To add options for the whole sentence you can pass them as a hash as first argument of `add`.

     r.add({style: 'color:red'}, 'This sentence is displayed in red')

-Now each 'word' may have options too.
-For example, you can empasize or change color of some words:
+Now each «word» may have options too.
+For example, you can emphasize or change color of some words:

     r.add('This last word of this sentence is ', {object: 'cyan', options: {style: 'color:cyan'}})